kirillzyusko/react-native-keyboard-controller/docs/versioned_docs/version-1.11.0/api/keyboard-controller.md

 ### `setInputMode` <div class="label android"></div>

-This method is used to dynamically change the `windowSoftInputMode` (in `Expo` referred as `softwareKeyboardLayoutMode`) during runtime in an Android application.
+This method is used to dynamically change the `windowSoftInputMode` (`softwareKeyboardLayoutMode` in Expo terminology) during runtime in an Android application.
 It takes an argument that specifies the desired input mode.
 The example provided sets the input mode to `SOFT_INPUT_ADJUST_RESIZE`:

 ```ts
 KeyboardController.setInputMode(AndroidSoftInputModes.SOFT_INPUT_ADJUST_RESIZE);